antonio-mikulic/code.together/.github/ISSUE_TEMPLATE/development.md

 ---
 name: Development
-about: Development work that has to be dine
+about: Development work that has to be done
 title: ''
 labels: ''
 assignees: ''